 Make the experience of waiting in a queue less frustrating while reducing costs and increasing sales.
 Many argue that queue management is the process of managing a customer's waiting time.
-On a high-level, I agree with that statement.
+On a high level, I agree with that statement.
 However, in this article, I seek to define the essence of what queue management is all about and why it is important to be oriented towards the customers in order to fully understand the process of waiting in the queue.

-Queue management is an integral part of improving the customer experience.
-The ones who succeed will reduce costs, increase sales and enhance brand reputation.
-To understand what queue management is, it's essential first to define what waiting is.
+Queue management is an integral part of improving the customer experience, resulting in cost reduction, an increase in sales, and a better brand reputation.
+To get a clearer picture of what queue management really means, it's essential first to define what waiting is.

-Waiting is the time from when the customer first decides to get something until they have it.
+Waiting in the queue is the time from when the customer first decides to get something until they have it.

 Nevertheless, from the customer's perspective, there is also a perceived time between the missing and the taking.
 If you intend to improve the customer experience, I firmly believe the customer's perception is the most critical aspect to consider.